UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope.md

 use cases for Llvm.NET for code generation and JIT execution.

 It is worth pointing out that this example is not intended as a treatise on compiler design nor on language parsing.
-While it contains many aspects of those topics the tutorial is focused on the use of Llvm.NET for code generation.
+While it contains many aspects of those topics the tutorial is, mostly, focused on the use of Llvm.NET for code generation.
 Furthermore it isn't a trans-literation of the LLVM C++ sample as that would defeat one of the major points of Llvm.NET - to provide a familiar API and use pattern to C# developers.

 ## General layout
 The samples are built using common core libraries and patterns.
-They are explicitly designed to make code comparisons between chapters vis your favorite code comparison tool.
+They are explicitly designed to make code comparisons between chapters via your favorite code comparison tool.
 Each, chapter builds on the next so running a comparison makes it easy to see the changes in full context.
 The text of the tutorials explains why the changes are made and a comparison helps provide the "big picture" view.